 Doreen from Pine Plains, NY

 There are several things to consider when setting up a shelving system for your greenhouse.
 First, greenhouses are moist environments, so look for shelving made from a material that will hold up to the constant humidity without rusting or rotting.
 Next, unless you plan to supplement available natural light with artificial lights, look for open shelving that allows light to penetrate through to the shelves beneath it.
-Finally, make sure the shelving you choose can hold up to the weight of lots of pots filled with plants and moist soil.
-Other things to consider are size, ease of cleaning, portability, and of course most importantly, your budget.

 Sam's Club features a shelving system made out of commercial grade chrome steel for around $75 (plus shipping if you don't have one nearby).
 The systems features 6 adjustable wire shelves, each rated for up to 600lbs.
 As an added bonus, the whole system is on casters, which makes moving and cleaning it more convenient, and if you decide to add grow lights to any of the shelves, the fact that they are open will make them easy to hang.
 If these fit your size and are within your budget, they seem like a great deal to me.